tst-ccamp/earthenterprise_wiki/Development:-How-to-Contribute.md

 ### Contributing to Earth Enterprise

 Earth Enterprise welcomes community contributions!
-If you’re interested in making a contribution to this project, please follow the [guidelines](https://github.com/google/earthenterprise/blob/master/CONTRIBUTING.md) before you start writing any code:
+If you’re interested in making a contribution to this project, please follow the [guidelines](https://github.com/google/earthenterprise/blob/master/CONTRIBUTING.md) and [git fork basics](https://github.com/google/earthenterprise/wiki/Development:-Git-Contributions) before you start writing any code:

 1. Sign the contributor's agreement.
 This will allow us to review and accept contributions.
 2. Reach out to us to discuss your contribution.
 Either update an existing issue, or create a new one that describes the change you would like to work on.
 If in doubt, feel free to just create a new issue.